-Paddle limit equipped.
-Make sure the actuator on the tail chain side is securely pinned to the proper link.
-(See chart on page 30).
-On single part hoists, make sure steel actuator is pinned to the first chain link above the lower block.
-Multiple part reeved hoists do not have an actuator on the lower block side.
+Check limit stops.
+Make sure the stop on the tail chain side is securely fastened to the proper link (see chart on page 30).
+On single part hoists, make sure steel and neoprene stops are in place at lower block, with the steel stop closest to lower block.
+These stops are free to float on the chain, so they may have slipped up the chain during transport.